-- Initial screening – Projects are submitted to BioCurate in a twice-yearly BioCurate Opportunity Assessment (BOA) process and are reviewed for medical need and commercial attractiveness.
-Feedback is provided to researchers to help them understand the potential for impact (e.g., does their project address an unmet medical need?) and risk (e.g., do they have a validated target?).
-For high-potential BOAs that may arise outside the formal intake periods, a special ‘ad hoc’ screening will be arranged.
+- Initial screening – Projects are submitted to BioCurate in a half-yearly BioCurate Opportunity Assessment (BOA) process and are reviewed for scientific & medical soundness from a commercial perspective.
+Feedback is provided to researchers to help them understand the potential for impact (e.g. does their project address an unmet need?) and risk (e.g. do they have a validated target?)

 - Expressions of Interest (EOI) – Projects deemed medically sound and commercially attractive are shortlisted and a full Expression of Interest submitted (by researchers and University BD/TTOs working together).

-- Tier 1 Review – Once EOIs are submitted, BioCurate and relevant consultants conduct a ‘deep dive’ into the science and commercial potential, inclusive of regulatory and clinical development path.
+- Tier 1 Review – Once a formal EOI is submitted, the BioCurate team and relevant external consultants conduct a comprehensive review into the science and commercial potential, inclusive of regulatory and clinical development path.

-- Tier 2 Review – With a verified link between the target and human disease, evaluation and planning for new therapeutic development occurs.
+- Tier 2 Review – With a verified link between the target and human disease, evaluation and planning for new therapeutic development can occur.

-- Tier 3 Review(s) – Evaluate data with selected international industry experts; plan for international standard (“IND-ready”) preclinical package.
+- Tier 3 Review(s) – Data is evaluated utilising the expertise, where required, of select international industry experts, and a plan for an international standard (“IND-ready”) preclinical package is formulated.